PittBuzz/pittbuzz.github.io/README.md

 # pittbuzz.github.io
 Portfolio

 This is my portfolio and it houses some of my projects that I have completed over time.
-These are mainly MOOCS but they do show a wide variety of different scenarios and solutions.
+I have provided a cross reference of work products that I have produced over the years.
+It is not extensivew but I beleive that they are representative of my roles.
+They can be accessed via the Work Products folder.

+There are training and developmental projects as well; they provide a variety of different scenarios and solutions not necessarily organic to my experience.
+I have tried to keep the courses grouped together so as not to casue confusion with codes and products.

 I do have other repositories within my account so please feel to preuse them as well.
 They can document my evolution with various coding and may be redundant as I have migrated several earlier projects to this repository.
+I also have forked to other contribtutors and subjects that have interested me over time.

+This portfolio will be updated from time to time as I reevaluate what is relevant and additional projects are completed.
+I hope that you find some of these interesting and if you would like to contact me you can access my linked in profile: https://www.linkedin.com/in/jackvoltz/

+Thanks for stopping by.